bleech/flynt-docs/content/tutorials/creating-component/passing-data-view.md

 Flynt leverages the WordPress plugin [Advanced Custom Fields (ACF)](https://advancedcustomfields.com) so that we can quickly and easily add fields for each component to WordPress edit screens.

 Fields are defined inside each component using a JSON configuration file named `fields`.
-Beging by creating `fields.json` inside your 'BlockQuote' component folder so that your theme folder now looks like this:
+Begin by creating `fields.json` inside your 'BlockQuote' component folder so that your theme folder now looks like this:

 ```
 ├── flynt-starter-theme